webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
 <p>Save both files and load the HTML document into your browser.
-You will see a grey rectangle surrounded by a somewhat wider red border.</p>
+You will see a gray rectangle surrounded by a somewhat wider red border.</p>

-<p>The <code>#inner</code> element has a specified width and height and a grey background colour.
+<p>The <code>#inner</code> element has a specified width and height and a gray background color.
 The <code>#outer</code> element, which is the structural parent of <code>#inner</code>, has a red border.
 It also has a 5em margin all around, to shift it away from the edges of the browser window and let us see more clearly what is going on.
 Nothing surprising so far, right?
 The height of the <code>#outer</code> element is given by its child element (<code>#inner</code>) and the width by the horizontal margins.</p>
 </li>
 <li>
 <p>Now watch what happens if you make <code>#inner</code> absolutely positioned!
 Add the following highlighted declaration to the <code>#inner</code> rule:</p>